Detailed Insight Into Travel Activity Patterns

 Worldwide there are several protocols and tools available to estimate GHG emissions from on-road transportation.
 In 2014, the World Resources Institute (WRI), ICLEI – Local Governments for Sustainability and the C40 Cities Climate Leadership Group launched the Global Protocol for Community-Scale GHG Emissions Inventories (GPC) to help cities estimate and report citywide GHG emissions in a robust and consistent way.
 The US Environmental Protection Agency (EPA) developed a tool called MOVES to estimate state and local inventories of on-road GHG emissions and energy consumption.
 No matter what tool is used, input of local Vehicle Miles Traveled (VMT) or Vehicle Kilometers Traveled (VKT) is essential to an accurate GHG emissions estimate.

-DB4IoT Transportation Data for GHG Reporting provides a set of maps and spreadsheets with detailed VMT or VKT metrics.
-This information can be readily used for emissions calculations for on-road vehicles; within a city, to a city and from a city.
+DB4IoT Transportation Data for GHG Reporting provides a set of maps and spreadsheets with detailed VMT or VKT metrics from the vehicles present in the data set.
+Together with volume count data, this information can be readily used for emissions calculations for on-road vehicles; within a city, to a city and from a city.
 These three numbers provide a thumbnail sketch of how traffic is contributing to the GHG emissions.
 In addition DB4IoT Transportation Data for GHG Reporting provides more detailed information about when and where the emissions from traffic are the worst.

 Available for Cities in the US, Canada, the EU and UK